Bishal1056/Bishal1056/README.md

 - 👋 Hi, I’m Bishal Biswas.
-I have completed my Bachelors in Computer Science from Memorial University of Newfoundland (MUN)and looking for jobs.
+I am a web application developer.
 - 👀 I'm interested in unique and new technologies.
 CES fest is the best thing there is (my opinion).
 - 🌱 I’m currently doing some personal projects and further modifications to my existing ones for learning purposes.
 - 💞️ You can check them out.
 If you find anything interesting let me know I will add you to the project and you can help me to learn more.
 Or If you want to collaborate with me let me know.